cosmos/vega-test/public-testnet/README.md

 We are also available on the `#validators-verified` channel in the [Cosmos Developers discord](https://discord.gg/cosmosnetwork) for support.

 ## Joining as a validator
 You can continue using the same account and validator key as the one you're using for `cosmoshub-4`.
-If you'd like to request testnet ATOMs for delegation, please make an issue with your delegator account information.
+If you'd like to **request testnet ATOMs from the faucet** for delegation, please make an issue with your delegator account information.

 ## Schedule 🗓️